-The "streamlined" process currently in use at EPA to review NAAQS severely limits the opportunities for scientific input from CASAC and the public and may result in standards that are not adequately protective of public health and the environment.
+The "streamlined" process currently in use at EPA to review a NAAQS severely limits the opportunities for scientific input from CASAC and the public and may result in standards that are not adequately protective of public health and the environment.
 The highly compressed review schedule does not allow for redrafting documents in response to comments and, in the ozone review, the concurrent release of the ISA and PA did not allow for even one review of a draft ISA prior to issuance of the draft PA document.
-Further, EPA disbanded the highly qualified CASAC panel for PM and failed to form a review panel for ozone which would have provided CASAC with the breadth and depth of expertise needed to fully evaluate the diverse studies and endpoints relevant to reviewing those standards.
+Further, EPA failed to form a review panel for ozone which would have provided CASAC with the breadth and depth of expertise needed to fully evaluate the diverse studies and endpoints relevant to reviewing the standards.

 NESCAUM strongly recommends that EPA convene an ozone review panel and alter the current schedule to allow for a comprehensive review of the draft ISA by that panel.
-Review of the ozone PA document should be suspended until an ISA that satisfies comments from CASAC and the public has been prepared.
-All evidence, including the recommendations of 2014 CASAC panel, should be carefully considered in CASAC's recommendations for the primary and
+The ozone PA document should be withdrawn until an ISA that satisfies comments from CASAC and the public has been prepared.
+All evidence, including the recommendations of 2014 CASAC panel, should be carefully considered in CASAC's recommendations for the primary and secondary ozone NAAQS.
+The revised ISA and PA should also specifically address the issues raised in the recent remand of the secondary ozone NAAQS by the D.C.
+Circuit.